Welcome to the official website of the

 Rural Conservative Movement

 IN the run-up to Labour’s “loveless landslide” in July last year, I was among many who warned of the potentially catastrophic consequences of allowing Sir Keir Starmer into Number 10.
-I predicted that his administration would rapidly prove to be one of the most unpopular in Britain’s history - and so it has proven.
+I predicted that his administration would rapidly prove to be one of the most unpopular in Britain’s history - and so it has.

 Robert J Davies